-Basis of Accounting:

-The Plan's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+Basis of Accounting - The Plan's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").

-Payment of Benefits:

-Benefit payments to participants are recorded when paid.
-There were no participants who have elected to withdraw from the Plan but have not been paid as of June 30, 2012 and June 30, 2011.
+Payment of Benefits - Benefit payments to participants are recorded when paid.
+There were no participants or beneficiaries, who have elected to withdraw from the Plan, but have not been paid as of June 30, 2013 and 2012.

-Excess Contributions Payable:

-The Plan is required to return contributions received during the Plan year in excess of the IRC limits.
+Excess Contributions Payable - The Plan is required to return contributions received during the Plan year in excess of the IRC limits.

-Notes Receivable from Participants:

-Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
+Notes Receivable from Participants - Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Delinquent notes receivable from participants are recorded as distributions based on the terms of the Plan document.

-Concentration of Investments:

-Investment of common stock in the Company comprises approximately 16.6% and 20.5% of the Plan's investments as of June 30, 2012 and 2011, respectively.
+Concentration of Investments - Investment of common stock in the Company comprises approximately 12.0% and 16.6% of the Plan's investments as of June 30, 2013 and 2012, respectively.

-Investment Valuation and Income Recognition:

-The Plan's investments are stated at fair value.
+Investment Valuation and Income Recognition - The Plan's investments are stated at fair value.
 Fair value of a financial instrument is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+See Note 8 for discussion on fair value measurements.